Data Annotation for ML: Guide to Label AI Training Data

 Data annotation: what is it?

 Data annotation refers to the process of assigning labels to raw data.
+Labeling data is a core part of the annotation process across all data types, enabling machine learning models to learn from examples.
 These attributes or labels can vary according to the type of data and the specific application of Machine Learning.
 Data labeling involves the transcription, marking or processing of objects within various data types (text, image, audio, video) to enable algorithms to interpret the labeled data and train themselves to solve analyses without human intervention.
 Labeled data plays an important role in training machine learning models, and a variety of tools and platforms are used to label or annotate data in different formats.

-For example, in an image database, labels can indicate the objects present in each image, such as "cat", "dog" or "tree".
+For example, in an image database, labels can indicate the objects present in each image, such as “cat“, “dog“ or “tree“.
 For textual data, a data annotation can identify parts of speech, named entities (such as names of people or places), or sentiments expressed in a text.
+Named entity recognition (NER) is a key NLP task that involves identifying and categorizing entities like names, dates, and organizations within unstructured text, making it fundamental for information extraction and other NLP workflows.
 We can also create navigational relationships between entities and solve problems of property correspondence, using specific data annotations.

 What are the different types of data annotation?

-There are several types of data annotations, adapted to different data formats and to the specific needs of machine learning applications.
-Here's a detailed exploration of the main types of data annotations, covering images, text, and other common formats.
+There are several data annotation types, each adapted to different data formats and the specific needs of machine learning applications.
+The main data annotation types include image annotation, text annotation, audio annotation, and video annotation.
+The choice of annotation method depends on the data type being processed, as each data type—such as text, audio, image, or video—requires specialized annotation techniques.
+Here’s a detailed exploration of the main types of data annotations, covering images, text, and other common formats.

 Image annotations

 Image annotations play a key role in machine learning, especially for computer vision tasks.
+Box annotation, including bounding box annotation, is commonly used to annotate objects in both 2D images and 3D data, enabling precise identification and classification of entities.
 Below are the main activities in image annotation:

 Classification annotation